-We first consider introducing nonemployment shocks $(\nu_t)$ to improve the fit by allowing the model to match the employment CDF more easily and leaving more flexibility for matching other moments.
+We first introduce nonemployment shocks ( $\nu_t$ ) to Model (1) to improve the fit by allowing the model to match the employment CDF more easily and leaving more flexibility for matching other moments.
 Another motivation is to investigate a common conjecture that the negative skewness could be entirely due to unemployment (disaster) shocks.
 Finally, unemployment shocks are a common feature in quantitative models, so it is instructive to understand their contribution to the fit to the data.
-We consider two versions.
-First, in Model (2), we restrict nonemployment risk to be uniform across workers (i.e., $b, c, d \equiv 0$ in eq.
-8).
-Second, in Model (3), we allow for heterogeneity and estimate a, b, c, and d.